vonfalk/storm-javavis/doc/02-Storm/12-Serialization.md

 A type definition starts with a single `Byte` indicating what kind of type is stored, described by the `core.io.TypeInfo` enum.
-This is followed by the full name of the type in a format similar to `core.lang.SimpleName`, serialized as a single string with parts delimited by the ascii character 1, start parenthesis as 2, end parenthesis as 3 and parameters are trailed by either character 4 if they are passed by value or 5 if they are passed by reference (these are used in order not to disallow any characters in class names).
+This is followed by the full name of the type in a format similar to `core.lang.SimpleName`, serialized as a single string with parts ending with the ascii character 1, start parenthesis as 2, end parenthesis as 3 and parameters are trailed by either character 4 if they are passed by value or 5 if they are passed by reference (these are used in order not to disallow any characters in class names).
 After the name, a `Nat` containing the type id of the